 In DatabaseSpy you can view properties by selecting objects in (i) the Project window, (ii) the Online Browser, or (iii) the Design Editor.
 In addition, you can define properties for designs and SQL files that have been added to a project.
 The properties are displayed in the Properties window.

-Changing a property in the Property Window or in the Design Editor automatically generates an SQL change script which appears in the in the Database Structure Change Script window either automatically or after you have clicked the Update Change Script button, depending on how you have configured the Change Script options.
+Changing a property in the Property Window or in the Design Editor automatically generates an SQL change script which appears in the in the Database Structure Change Script window either automatically or after you have clicked the Edit Change Script button, depending on how you have configured the Change Script options.
 Properties that cannot be edited are grayed out.

 The properties that are displayed in the Properties window depend on the database object that is currently selected in the Online Browser or Design Editor window.
 If an object has child objects, the content of the Properties window changes in accordance with the level to which you expand the object, that is, only properties for expanded items are displayed in the Properties window.